antony-a1/ivory/doc/dates.md

     there is no "standard library" for dealing with dates in a consistent way within ivory.

-  - The ISO 8601 variants are not complete and not uniformally supported.
+  - The ISO 8601 variants are not complete and not uniformly supported.

   - Ingestion incorrectly forces a timezone to be specified for